 - Other passport, if any

 - DS-11 passport form (fill out online and print) Please note:You must provide a Social Security number, if you have been issued one, in accordance with 22 U.S.C.
-2714a and 22 C.F.R 51.60(f).If you do not have a Social Security number, you must submit a signed statement including the phrase, “I declare under penalty of perjury under the laws of the United States of America that the following is true and correct: I have never been issued a Social Security Number by the Social Security Administration.”For more information, please see Frequently Asked Questions.
+2714a and 22 C.F.R 51.60(f).If you do not have a Social Security number, you must submit a signed declaration of no Social Security Number for Adults or Minors.”For more information, please see Frequently Asked Questions.

-- 1 passport photo – *Starting November 1 2016, eye glasses will no longer be allowed in passport photos.
+- 1 passport photo – *Eye glasses are no longer allowed in passport photos.

 - Fees: 424 AED (if under age 16), 534 AED (if age 16+), payable in cash or by credit card.
 Some of the credit/debit cards are not accepted by the system.